Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap

 \section{Introduction}

-We study the \textit{best arm identification (BAI) with a fixed budget} in stochastic multi-armed bandit (MAB) problems.
-The goal is to identify an arm that has the highest expected reward with the smallest failure probability under a fixed number of rounds, called a \textit{budget}. \citep{Bubeck2009,Audibert2010,Kaufman2016complexity,Carpentier2016}.
-Formally, we consider the following bandit process given a fixed budget $T$: an agent selects an arm $A_t \in [K]= \{1,2, \ldots, K\}$ at time $t\in [T] = \{1,2,\dots, T\}$; then the agent receives a reward, also called an outcome, $X_t \in \mathbb{R}$, which is linked to the arm $A_t$.
-Using the Neyman-Rubin framework \citep{Neyman1923,Rubin1974}, the reward in round $t$ is defined as $X_t=\sum_{a=1}^K\mathbbm{1}[A_t = a]X_{a, t}$, where $X_{a, t} \in\mathbb{R}$ is a potential independent outcome having a distribution $\nu_a$ with an expected reward $\mu_a$.
-A set of the distributions ${\nu} = (\nu_a)_{a\in[K]}$ is called a \textit{bandit model}.
-The best arm $a^* = a^*(\nu)$ is defined as $\mu_{a^*} > \max_{a \neq a^*} \mu_a$, which is assumed to exist uniquely.
-Without loss of generality, we assume that $\mu_1 > \mu_2 \ge \ldots \ge \mu_K$, hence $a^* = 1$.
+We study the \emph{best arm identification (BAI) with a fixed budget} in stochastic two-armed Gaussian bandit problems.
+The goal is to identify an arm that has the highest expected reward with the smallest failure probability under a fixed number of rounds, called a \emph{budget} \citep{Bubeck2009,Audibert2010}.
+Formally, we consider the following setting given a fixed budget $T$: for $t\in [T] := \{1,2,\dots, T\}$ and $a \in \{1,0\}$, there exists a potential independent reward $X_{a, t} \in\mathbb{R}$ from a distribution $\nu_a$ with an expected reward $\mu_a$.
+Let $\mathcal{F}_{t}$ be the sigma-algebra by all observations up to time $t$.